Murder of Tammy Alexander: Background

-Tammy Jo Alexander was born in Atlanta, Georgia on November 2, 1963, and attended high school in Brooksville, Florida.
+Tammy Jo Alexander was born in Atlanta, Georgia, on November 2, 1963, and attended high school in Brooksville, Florida.
 Pamela Dyson, Alexander's half-sister, believes that Alexander left to escape a turbulent household.
 Dyson had a different father from Alexander, and, after about age 11, she lived with her paternal grandmother.
-She said that Alexander's biological father was not really part of the younger girl's life; she grew up with their mother and a stepfather.
+According to Dyson, Alexander's biological father was not part of the younger girl's life; she grew up with their mother, Barbara Jenkins, and a stepfather.
 Their mother had become addicted to prescription medication and was emotionally volatile, erupting into temper tantrums.
-"She did prescription drugs," Dyson said of her mother, Barbara.
+"She did prescription drugs," Dyson said of Jenkins.
 "She was suicidal.
 I think she had issues back then that they didn't diagnose."

-Alexander's mother, Barbara Jenkins, had worked as a waitress at a truck stop, and was joined by Alexander when she was a teenager.
-Alexander had a history of running away in this period.
+Jenkins had worked as a waitress at a truck stop, and was joined by Alexander when she was a teenager.
+Alexander had a history of running away during this period.
 Her friend Laurel Nowell said that they had sometimes hitchhiked together with truckers, once traveling all the way to California together.
 When they got there, Nowell called her parents, and they paid for airline tickets for both girls so they could return to Florida.
 Jenkins died on January 17, 1998, at the age of 56.
 Her obituary had listed Alexander as deceased, which the family had assumed to be the case by that time.

-Until the identification, Dyson believed that her half-sister had made a new life somewhere away from her mother and stepfather.
-She had hoped that it included a happy household, with a husband and children.
+Until the identification, Dyson assumed that her half-sister had made a new life somewhere away from her mother and stepfather.
+She had wished that it included a happy household, with a husband and children.
 "I thought she just wanted to go away and start all over," Dyson said.